zakatnalune/nooproject/en/chapter-1.md

 Meadows in *The Limits to Growth* showed that exponential growth in a bounded system leads to overshoot and subsequent collapse (author’s thesis) (6).
 This is not ideology.
 It is system dynamics.

-Vernadsky ties this to the scale of human impact: scientific‑technical activity becomes a force that changes the planet’s оболочка—its living envelope (1).
+Vernadsky links this to the scale of human impact: scientific and technological activity becomes a force that changes the planet’s envelope.
+(1).
 At this scale, errors of governance cease to be local—they become planetary.

 ## 1.7.
 Financial cannibalism: the system starts eating itself